jellydator/ttlcache/Readme.md

 }
 ```

-#### TTLCache - Some design considerations
+### TTLCache - Some design considerations

 1. The complexity of the current cache is already quite high.
-Therefore i will not add 'convenience' features like an interface to supply a function to get missing keys.
+Therefore not all requests can be implemented in a straight-forward manner.
-2. The locking should be done only in the functions of the Cache struct.
+2. The locking should be done only in the exported functions and `startExpirationProcessing` of the Cache struct.
 Else data races can occur or recursive locks are needed, which are both unwanted.
 3. I prefer correct functionality over fast tests.
 It's ok for new tests to take seconds to proof something.

-#### Original Project
+### Original Project

 TTLCache was forked from [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.
 The main differences are: